ZUMVU

 • It is compulsory to quote the TAN in this form.

-• It is a quarterly declaration statement of collection of (TCS) tax at source.
+• It is a quarterly declaration statement of the collection of (TCS) tax at source.

-• The form falls under the section 206C of the Income Tax Act.
+• The form falls under section 206C of the Income Tax Act.

-• It is mandatory for non-Government deductors to quote the PAN in the form.
+• Non-Government deductors must quote the PAN in the form.

 • For Government deductors, "PANNOTREQD" needs to be mentioned.

-• The deductor category needs to be determined as per the Annexure 1.
+• The deductor category needs to be determined as per Annexure 1.

-• Simply, TCS is the tax that is levied by Seller from Buyer of certain goods.
-The payable amount is deducted from the account of a buyer by a buyer.
-Otherwise, the buyer pays in the form of a cheque, cash, demand draft or other modes of payment for certainly prescribed goods as per the Section 206C (1) for the business purpose, not for personal use.
+• Simply, TCS is the tax that is levied by the Seller on the Buyer of certain goods.
+The payable amount is deducted from the account of a buyer by the buyer.
+Otherwise, the buyer pays in the form of a cheque, cash, demand draft or other modes of payment for certainly prescribed goods as per Section 206C (1) for business purposes, not for personal use.

 Form 24Q and 26Q Due Dates: